Hardcoreprawn/architecture/input/posts/patterns-and-antipatterns/strangler-pattern.md

 ---
 Title: Strangler pattern
-Lead:
+Lead: null
 Description: This pattern is used to migrate functionality from an older app to a new one
 Tags:
   - Architecture
   - Patterns
   - Microservices
 Categories:
-  - Pattern
+  - Patterns
-Draft: true
+Draft: false
 Published: 02/05/2023
+ArchiveKey: Patterns
 ---

 This pattern is used to migrate functionality from an older app to a new one.
 Typically, this is done for a monolith to a microservices model but works for any app.